 Creating inbound demand for a fintech brand before its launch

 Our client was a crypto investigation & data analytics tool that could help understand suspicious crypto transactions.
-Our goal was to build initial awareness and generate the inbound demand for this early stage startup, which hadn’t launched their product yet.
+Leveraging financial technology, we aimed to build initial awareness and generate the inbound demand for this early stage startup, which hadn’t launched their product yet.

 We created a PR strategy for B2C and B2B segments.
 After diving into audience research, we found out that individual consumers appreciated outcomes that analytic tools allowed them to get rather than the functions of the tool itself.
 Crypto had a lot of fraud, so we helped to educate people through “how-to” content about avoiding fraud, finding trustworthy crypto exchange platforms, and so on.

-Our B2B segment consisted of traditional banks, who wanted to manage their clients’ crypto assets, but needed to make sure these assets were legal.
-In addition, crypto was challenging to manage across different markets due to varying legal standpoints that countries employed.
-We decided to help banks navigate markets around the world safely by creating county-specific research.
-Our first research helped to uncover the potential of the crypto market in Estonia, and immediately became newsworthy content for all leading crypto media.
+Our B2B segment consisted of traditional banks, who wanted to manage their clients’ crypto assets but needed to make sure these assets were legal.
+In addition, crypto was challenging to manage across different markets due to the varying legal standpoints that countries employed.
+We decided to help banks navigate markets around the world safely by creating country-specific research.
+Our first research helped to uncover the potential of the crypto market in Estonia and immediately became newsworthy content for all leading crypto media.
 Not only did our client’s product feature in all leading media, but Estonia raised the price for crypto business registration after our content was released, directly linked to rising demand within the country.

 Forming a manageable brand reputation

 Another of our clients was a cross-border digital payment platform.
+Reputation management is crucial for financial institutions, and we helped them take back control of their brand reputation online.
 Before they started doing PR, their brand reputation was formed from the experiences with the brand shared by people all over the internet.
 These project testimonials were not aligned with our client’s business mission and target.
-We helped them to take back control of their brand reputation online and implemented a PR strategy that established the brand as a top tier player in the fintech industry via media relations/PR, content marketing, speaking opportunities and awards.
+We helped them to take back control of their brand reputation online and implemented a PR strategy that established the brand as a top-tier player in the fintech industry via media relations/PR, content marketing, speaking opportunities, and awards.

 We built strong relations with the media by providing them with relevant and exclusive content.
 We used a huge set of data the client had generated and shared marketing insights, which helped individuals to navigate the market.
 We also provided newsworthy statistics.